 Prior to joining ValleyCrest Landscape Development, Adam served as the Landscape Division Manager of Cedco in Las Vegas.
 There he oversaw all aspects of the landscaping business and completed such noteworthy projects as the Palazzo Hotel, and the Mariott Grand Chateau as well as other high end custom homes.

 Adam is fluent in Spanish, studied Horticulture at the College of Southern Nevada, and has nearly 20 years of landscape industry experience.
 A proud father of two children, Adam has been married to his wife Tiffany for 11 years.
 In his spare time, he enjoys spending time with his church group (Chase Oaks) and running.
 See Adam’s complete projects list here.

-Anemarie Dunn is currently is our Director, Operations & Project Management.
+Anemarie Dunn is Vice President, Project Management.

 Before joining the company Anemarie held a variety of positions at Southern Botanical ranging from Project Manager to Construction Finance Manager and Business Systems Analyst.
 While serving as a Project Manager, Anemarie was responsible for several noteworthy projects including Dallas Arboretum A Tasteful Place, 4510 and Tasset Eye Park Renovation, Moody Family YMCA, Capital One Building Seven and a number of projects at Southern Methodist University.